mingli-ai/FaVeST/README.md

 ## Functions and Folders
 * utils: This folder contains some basic tools/resources/auxiliary functions used for implementing our main functions, such as:
-..*SD: A folder that saves some examples of [symmetric spherical design points](https://web.maths.unsw.edu.au/~rsw/Sphere/EffSphDes/ss.html), i.e., corresponding to the six cases used in our paper.
+   1. SD: A folder that saves some examples of [symmetric spherical design points](https://web.maths.unsw.edu.au/~rsw/Sphere/EffSphDes/ss.html), i.e., corresponding to the six cases used in our paper.
+   2. tangent_field: A folder that contains several functions for generating three vector fields and the visualization used in our paper.
+These functions come from E. J. Fuselier and G. B. Wright who have simulated in "Stability and error estimates for vector field interpolation and decomposition on the sphere with RBFs.
+SIAM Journal on Numerical Analysis, 47(5):3213-39".
-..*m_map: A [mapping package](https://www.eoas.ubc.ca/~rich/map.html#ack) for Matlab.
+   3. m_map: A [mapping package](https://www.eoas.ubc.ca/~rich/map.html#ack) for Matlab.
 We have used some functions of this tool in the visualization of the vector fields.
-..*QpS2.m: function used for computing the weights and quadrature nodes (for a given degree and type of quadrature points) in both Cartesian and spherical coordinates.
+   4. QpS2.m: A function used for computing the weights and quadrature nodes (for a given degree and type of quadrature points) in both Cartesian and spherical coordinates.

 * FaVeST_fwd.m: Main function for implementing forward FFTs computing Fourier coefficients with given inputs: T-the vector field samples; L-the degree for vector spherical harmonic; X,w -the quadrature rule used for evaluating FFT.
 See Algorithm 1 in our paper.